Tips for setting strong strategic goals

 Many of us are familiar with a “SWOT” analysis: it’s a deep dive into your business, thinking critically about Strengths, Weaknesses, Opportunities and Threats.
 Draw goal-setting inspiration from your business’s challenges.

-Could 2019 be the year you transform a threat into a core strength?
-For example, if e-commerce is a threat to your brick-and-mortar locations, a good goal for 2019 might be to strengthen your business’s digital footprint.
+Could this be the year you transform a threat into a core strength?
+For example, if e-commerce is a threat to your brick-and-mortar locations, a good goal might be to strengthen your business’s digital footprint.

 Craft an action plan — and get things on the calendar now.